Protecting quantum spin coherence of nanodiamonds in living cells: Protecting coherence of N- spin in nanodiamond

-We apply XY8-N pulse sequences to several NV centres using a train of $8N$ $\pi$-pulses, as shown in Fig.\ref{fig:XY8_CCD}(a).
-Fig.\ref{fig:XY8_CCD}(b) shows the measurement results obtained by applying up to $96$ $\pi$-pulses.
-The extended coherence time $T_2$ under dynamical decoupling increases as the number of XY8 cycles grows following the scaling $(N^{-\beta}+T_{SE}/T_{1})^{-1}$ with $N$ up to 12 \cite{Medford_PRL_2012}, see Fig.\ref{fig:XY8_CCD}(c).
-We also observe that the coherence time saturates and any further increase of number of pulses does not necessary leads to a longer coherence time.
-Because the XY8 pulse sequence exhibits excellent pulse error tolerance \cite{Ahmed_2013_PRA}, the experiment observation suggests that the limited coherence time is likely due to fast noise dynamics and limited microwave power (pulse repetition rate).

-To achieve high efficiency dynamical decoupling under the constraint of microwave power, we apply CCDD to protect spin coherence of nanodiamond NVs.
-We begin by illustrating the basic idea of CCDD as applied to the $m_s=0 \leftrightarrow m_s=-1$ transition of a single NV spin \cite{Cai_NJP_2012,Cohen16,Farf17}.
+To achieve high efficiency dynamical decoupling under the constraint of microwave power, we apply CCDD to protect spin coherence of nanodiamond N-$V$s.
+We begin by illustrating the basic idea of CCDD as applied to the $m_s=0 \leftrightarrow m_s=-1$ transition of a single N-$V$ spin \cite{Cai_NJP_2012,Cohen16,Farf17}.
 We would like to remark that the present scheme is applicable to many other two-level quantum systems.
 We introduce a microwave driving field with phase modulation \cite{Cohen16} as